Space flight simulation game: Realistic simulation

 Realistic space simulators seek to represent a vessel's behaviour under the influence of the laws of physics.

 As such, the player normally concentrates on following checklists or planning tasks.
 Piloting is generally limited to dockings, landings or orbital maneuvers.
 The reward for the player is on mastering real or realistic spacecraft, celestial mechanics and astronautics.

 Classical games with this approach include Space Shuttle: A Journey into Space (1982), Rendezvous: A Space Shuttle Simulation (1982), The Halley Project (1985), Shuttle (1992) and Microsoft Space Simulator (1994).

 If the definition is expanded to include decision making and planning, then Buzz Aldrin's Race Into Space (1992) is also notable for historical accuracy and detail.
 In this game, the player takes the role of Administrator of NASA or Head of the Soviet Space Program with the ultimate goal of being the first side to conduct a successful human Moon landing.

 Orbiter and, to an extent, Space Shuttle Mission 2007, provide more elaborate simulations.
 They have 3D virtual cockpits and external views.
 Orbiter has been continually developed into modern times including having modern graphics, while others above have not been.

 FlightGear is used professionally in aerospace engineering and research, with a flight dynamics engine (JSBSim) that is used in a 2015 NASA benchmark to judge new simulation code to the standards of the space industry.
 FlightGear simulates orbital and atmospheric flight, but as of 2021 does not cover flight between planets (although its flight dynamics engine supports Mars and has been used to model the NASA ARES glider).
-The simulation has been continually developed into modern times, as FlightGear is free and open-source - the project receives development from people with scientific and engineering backgrounds, and is open to contributions from any source.
-FlightGear can accurately handle speeds from subsonic, transonic, through to high hypersonic or re-entry regimes with a flight dynamics engine that can incorporate windtunnel data or computational fluid dynamics, and uses a 3D model of gravity used for spaceflight based on spherical harmonics which can simulate the twisting force caused by gravity varying over a craft.
+FlightGear is free and open-source, and it can accurately handle speeds from subsonic, transonic, through to high hypersonic or re-entry regimes with a flight dynamics engine that can incorporate windtunnel data or computational fluid dynamics, and uses a 3D model of gravity used for spaceflight based on spherical harmonics which can simulate the twisting force caused by gravity varying over a craft.
 It has an accurate celestial simulation that also feeds star tracker instruments for navigation.
-FlightGear has the ability to accelerate time supported by the fact that the physics simulation runs on a separate clock than the visuals - this is very important to simulate long space missions.
-Being modern, FlightGear has realistic graphics and an orbital renderer that can handle calculations of light scattering and auroral emission with huge distances involved.
-Of particular note is FlightGear's Space Shuttle project, whose simulation is backed by NASA windtunnel data and is the most detailed and accurate simulation outside of NASA's internal ones.
+Being modern, FlightGear has realistic graphics and an orbital renderer that can handle calculations of light scattering and auroral emission with huge distances involved, and has the ability to accelerate time.
+Of particular note is FlightGear's Space Shuttle project, whose simulation is backed by NASA windtunnel data and is one of the most detailed and accurate simulation outside of NASA's internal ones.